Battle of Khajwa: Commanders

 Shah Shuja employed European gunners for his cannons.
 He also purchased many of the latest Matchlocks from the European outposts with whom he enjoyed good relations and in return, offered tax exemptions.
 Shah Shujas army of 25,000 were commanded by his sons Buland Akhtar, Sultan Bang and Zainul Abedin.
 But his greatest assets were his 10,000 war elephants and three elite war elephants in particular, which were very well armored in chain mail.

 Aurangzeb had a Mughal Army of almost 90,000 his main commanders were Mir Jumla II, who had good knowledge of the region and Islam Khan was given command of the elite cavalry.
 Aurangzeb chose to split his army into two forces in the main in the front and the other reserve just behind led by Kilich Khan Bahadur and Shaista Khan.

 Location

 The battle was fought at Khajuha, now a small town in Fatehpur district of Uttar Pradesh.
 It falls in the middle of the Ganga–Yamuna plains and would have been ideal spot for Shah Shuja's elephants with its large open fields.
-After the victory, Aurangjeb also built a memorial named 'Bagh Badshahi' with a large baithak as well as a big inn with two high gates guarding the central road.
+After the victory, Aurangzeb alamgir also built a memorial named 'Bagh Badshahi' with a large baithak as well as a big inn with two high gates guarding the central road.
 'Bagh Badshahi' is now a preserved monument by Archaeological Survey of India.